Cusp Bifurcation in Metastatic Breast Cancer Cells: Cusp bifurcation for metastatic cell state transitions

-We built a Newton’s Method algorithm in MATLAB for an under determined system of equations to validate the $\rho,k$ solution values identified by Lee et al. We used MATCONT\cite{matcont}, a continuation toolbox for ODEs, to isolate a cusp point on the $(\rho,k)$-plane and plot the projection of the cusp curve.
-We also built codes in MATLAB to visualize the various behaviors of the system which can be found in the Appendix.
+We built a Newton’s Method algorithm in MATLAB for an underdetermined system of equations to validate the $\rho,k$ solution values we identified from Lee et al. We used MATCONT\cite{matcont}, a continuation toolbox for ODEs, to isolate a more accurate set of values for the cusp point on the $(\rho,k)$-plane and plot the projection of the cusp curve.
+We also built codes in MATLAB to visualize the various behaviors of the system which can be found in the supplementary materials.